 web site: www.maine.gov/dacf/mcc

-Maine Conservation Corps’ (MCC) mission is to: accomplish conservation initiatives that inspire people and enhance communities.
+To accomplish conservation initiatives that inspire individuals and enhance communities.

-The MCC has two AmeriCorps service options: Environmental Stewards and Field Teams.
+MCC offers a variety of service opportunities via two programs: Environmental Stewards and Field Teams.

 - Maine Energy AmeriCorps Program*